Gabriel Arias Preview, Player Props: Guardians vs. Tigers

-Gabriel Arias -- with an on-base percentage of .194 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Tarik Skubal on the hill, on August 17 at 7:15 PM ET.
+Gabriel Arias -- with an on-base percentage of .194 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Tarik Skubal on the mound, on August 18 at 4:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Reds.
+He hit a home run while going 1-for-3 in his previous game against the Reds.

 Gabriel Arias Game Info & Props vs. the Tigers